oinone/oinone-docs/en/DevManual/CommonSolutions/Back-End/data-dialect-opengauss-database-deployment.md

 SELECT setval('demo_pamirs.common_model_meta_change_record_id_seq', (select id from demo_pamirs.common_model_meta_change_record order by id desc limit 1), true);
 ```

-# 四、How to Manually Set Auto-increment Sequence Values in Gauss
+# Ⅳ、How to Manually Set Auto-increment Sequence Values in Gauss
-## （一）Using the `setval` Function
+## （Ⅰ）Using the `setval` Function
 The `setval` function directly sets the current value of a sequence, suitable for scenarios requiring precise control over sequence values.

 + The first parameter of `setval` is the sequence name.
 + The second parameter is the value to set (e.g., 10).
 + The third parameter indicates whether to set the `is_called` flag to `true`, meaning the next `nextval` call returns the set value.

-## （二）Example Operations
+## （Ⅱ）Example Operations
 Assume your full sequence name is `demo_pamirs.pamirs_schedule_0_id_seq`, where `demo_pamirs` is the database name.
 The specific steps are as follows:

 1. Reset the current value of the sequence: